openshift/microshift/docs/design.md

 ### Networking
 * Host networking is configured by device management.
 MicroShift has to work with what it's been given by the host OS.
+* MicroShift uses the Red Hat OpenShift Networking CNI driver, based on OVN-Kubernetes.
 * No Multus.
+* Single-node, so no API load balancer.
 * Open issues / questions:
-  * Lightweight CNI?
-  * API Load Balancing?
-  * Service Load Balancing?
   * Ingress?

 ### Storage